 All these skills are transferable and will prepare you for the next time you are in a networking situation and meeting new people.

-Today we give you strategies for handling telephone calls and meetings, as well as give you more in depth words and phrases for your job and career.
+Today we give you strategies for handling telephone calls and meetings, as well as giving you more in-depth words and phrases for your job and career.

 - You learn how to use the right words and phrases for leading and participating in meetings, such as agreeing actions and deadlines, setting priorities, offering opinion and negotiating outcomes.

 - You get more confidence on the phone by gaining useful starting and finishing phrases, vocabulary for managing the pace of speech, and developing your question and answer skills.

 - Tonight you will go to the pub, and probably play a traditional game with the other course participants and a trainer.
 You will also learn new words and phrases for buying drinks in a group, as well as taking part in and talking about a shared activity.

 - You will learn how to structure a simple but very effective presentation, using powerful phrases for introducing yourself and your topic, guiding others through your presentation and highlighting interesting data and facts.

 - Today you will also take your meeting and telephoning skills to the next level by practising a conference call, where no doubt you will also need to gain the language for handling interruptions, bad lines, and turn taking.